 |

-The winning number has
+The winning

-layout.
-Unless it is Zero, it will
+table layout.
+Unless it is Zero, it

-either be High or Low, Red or Black, Odd or Even.
+will either be High or Low, Red or Black, Odd or Even.
 It will also be in a

 particular Dozen and Column.

-As you can see from the
+As you can see from

-this regular form on the table which is almost identical where ever you are in
+in this regular form on the table which is almost identical where ever you are

-the world.
+in the world.
 You notice that there is more to bet on than just numbers.
 There

 are: